 3. Monitor Your Personal Data

 Identity theft and credit protection are important when it comes to keeping your personal data protected.
-This essential monitoring can help alert you to one of the first signs of identity theft.
+This essential identity and credit report monitoring can help alert you to one of the first signs of identity theft.
 Make sure to protect your identity.